wangzivector/Object_Recognition_and_Alignment-ROS-PCL-RealSense/README.md

 before modifying including :

-find a known object inside a pointcloud using PCL and ROS groovy Up to this point this package computes and supports two different SHOT descriptors.
+> find a known object inside a pointcloud using PCL and ROS groovy Up to this point this package computes and supports two different SHOT descriptors.

-SHOT352 -> describes the shape around a keypoint SHOT1344 -> describes the shape and the color distribution around a keypoint.
+> SHOT352 -> describes the shape around a keypoint
+SHOT1344 -> describes the shape and the color distribution around a keypoint.

-Detection was test using real pointclouds.
+> Detection was test using real pointclouds.
 The package is subdivided into different ROS nodes and can be replaced easyly.

----
-<br /><br />
+<p></p>

 ##  This repository extend the following features: